Business Capability Statement

 Ph: 770-427-2459 Fax: 770-427-2446

-Avery Gallery, Inc. is a veteran-owned original art sales establishment, art restoration, frame construction, convex glass manufacturing and distribution center, and our very well decorated event location.
+Avery Gallery, Inc. is a veteran-owned original art sales establishment, art and frame restoration, frame construction, convex glass manufacturing and distribution center, and our very well decorated event location.
 We provide art and frame appraisal services, art consultations, contract art commissions and art education through consultations and talks at schools and more.

 Convex and curved glass for picture frames, furniture or other needs is made to order with samples shown on our website. http://www.averygallery.com/convexGlass.htm